 If my house was found to have lead service pipes and water samples have been taken, can I receive the results of the testing?

-Yes, contact Environmental Services at 403-342-8750 to request the results.
+Yes, contact Utility Services at 403-342-8750 to request the results.
 It will take several weeks after the samples are taken before results can be provided and information will only be released to the homeowner.